publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch1/m__us_usc_t19_s58c.md

             (D)

-             The fee charged under subsection (a)(9) or (10) of this section with respect to the processing of merchandise shall—
+             The fee charged under subsection (a)(9) or (10) with respect to the processing of merchandise shall—

                 (i) be paid by the importer of record of the merchandise;